 Barley tea is a staple in Korea and it’s brewed all year-round, prepared hot and cold.
-See how to make barley tea using different brewing methods using roasted barley kernels and tea bags.
+See how to make barley tea properly using roasted barley kernels and tea bags.

 What is Barley Tea?

 Barley tea isn’t technically a tea but an infusion of roasted barley kernels in water.
-Roasted barley is boiled and steeped in hot water to make barley tea.
+Roasted barley is steeped in water to make barley tea.

-It’s not a real tea because for something to be called tea, it needs to come from the camellia sinensis plant that all tea is produced from.
+I say it’s technically not a tea because for it to be a true tea, it needs to come from the camellia sinensis plant where all real tea comes from.
 It’s using the word tea is the loose sense of the word, as in an infusion of a flavor in water.

 Barley tea is called boricha in Korean and mugicha in Japanese.